-This is a fantastic anecdote that proves feminism was never about equal opportunity, at least not solely.
+This is a fantastic anecdote that proves feminism was never about equal opportunities for women.
 Its undercurrent runs much deeper.

 Simply put, feminism teaches that biology is bogus and that the only way to be worthy is to earn a paycheck.
 It teaches that women are victims of men and should thus be their competitors rather than their lovers.
-It teaches women—still, to this day—that wanting to get married and have babies makes a woman weak.
+It teaches women—still, to this day—that wanting to get married and have babies is a “quaint” but limiting thing to do.
 Who the hell would want to get married with that narrative floating around?

 Fortunately for me, I was never one to follow the crowd.
 Here are 7 reasons why I’m not a feminist—and why I hope you aren’t either:

-In fact, I find them remarkably easy to be with compared to women—who can be both gossipy and catty.
+In fact, I find men remarkably easy to be with compared to women.
 With men, what you see is what you get.
 I like that.
 And no, I’m not saying this because I’ve never had a bad experience with a man.
 I have.
 But I didn’t hold it against half the human race.